 This is an impressively efficient little log splitter that can be more easily transported than larger models.
 For peace of mind the company backs its product with a 5-year limited warranty and free US-based customer support.

 This model does not include a stand.
-However, if needed, you can purchase a higher-priced model that does.

 This model has a 15-amp motor that can handle logs up to 10 inches in diameter.
 It is manufactured using a heavy-duty steel frame and it features dual-purpose legs which double as handles, making one-person transport possible.